xeqi/fu-parser/README.md

 1. Clone the repo to a local machine.
 2. Run `npm install` to install the local dependencies
 3. Run `npm run build` to create a `dist` folder containing packed js files
 4. Install the contents of `dist` into a `modules/fu-parser` directory in your Foundry instance.
-For example for a local linux distribution run `ln -s ~/fu-parser/dist  ~/.local/share/FoundryVTT/Data/modules/fu-parser`
+For example for a local linux distribution run `ln -sr dist/ ~/.local/share/FoundryVTT/Data/modules/fu-parser`

 ## How to import data